Retreats For Depression

 If you are experiencing suicidal thoughts or urges, call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or text 988 to talk to someone over SMS.
 Support is available 24/7.

-How retreats treat depression
+Meditation retreats for depression

 Many people seek out retreats if they find that traditional talk therapy does not alleviate all their symptoms.
 Retreats can be much more intensive than talk therapy, as they include full-day care and multi-day stays.
 While retreats are not particularly common, nor do they fit easily into the modern schedule and day-to-day life, they can often provide stellar results and high success rates.
 Talk therapy, such as cognitive behavioral therapy, is often a major component of depression retreats, alongside other healing, holistic practices, such as exercise and meditation, with the goal of boosting energy and improving overall well-being.